If you’ve ever thought, “What’s one more nail polish? They’re small,” this post is for you.

 With my new nail polish organizer, I can see all the colors I have at a glance while being able to slip the compact shape out of sight.
 Storage is a limited commodity in my tiny apartment and my organizer ended up saving me a ton of space.

 I even had some extra empty slots in my organizer that I could then fill with new polishes guilt-free since the storage was already there.
 Of course, I’ve now filled that one to capacity, but my partner told me, “Buy another organizer.
 They’re easy to store.”
 Hearing that felt like winning the lottery.

 Storage or display: which is best for you?

 The biggest factor in deciding what kind of organizer is best for you is whether or not you want something that will keep your polishes out for easy access and for everyone to see or something that you can store under your bed, out of the way.

 Display organizers are great because they give you easy access to your polishes at all times.
 You can see all the colors you have with a glance and they look beautiful too.
-For more of these types of organizers and salon-grade displays, read my guide to the Best Nail Polish Racks and Stands.
+For more of these types of organizers and salon-grade displays, read my guide to the best Nail Polish Racks.

 Are you storing your nail polish wrong?